peterheard01/logic-room/_posts/choose-features-new-web-application-or-mobile-app-mvp/2017-06-26-choose-features-new-web-application-or-mobile-app-mvp.md

 # Finally - Feedback

-At this point it's important that the above undertaken in a way that is 'repeatable'.
+Finally, it's important that the above undertaken in a way that is 'repeatable'.
 In the software world we call this Agile but really Agile just says to do something simple/lightweight and then keep repeating it.

 Repeat steps 4 - 6 over a several week/day cycle until you come up with a final list of features that should go into your MVP.